-- There are no match minimum requirements however USTA SoCal has a two match requirement for Sectionals. - All players must have a valid year -end computer rating.
-In 2023 league, C rated players may compete at their qualifying level even if promoted at year end.
-Any players with a S or A rating, will be eligible to compete with their new C rating from 2023 year end only. - Minimum of 6 players- at least one player must be at level for each line (other player must be playing up)
+- There are no match minimum requirements however USTA SoCal has a two match requirement for Sectionals. - All players must have a valid year-end computer rating.
+In 2024 league, C rated players may compete at their qualifying level even if promoted at year end.
+Any players with an S rating will be eligible to compete with their new C rating from 2024 year end only. - Minimum of 6 players- at least one player must be at level for each line (other player must be playing up)